Boardman resuming football practice after player’s positive COVID-19 test

-BOARDMAN, Ohio (WKBN) – Boardman’s varsity football practice will resume Wednesday after a player tested positive for COVID-19.
+BOARDMAN, Ohio (WYTV) – Boardman’s varsity football practice will resume Wednesday after a player tested positive for COVID-19.

 According to the school district, contact tracing was completed by the Mahoning County Board of Health.